 - a.
-A mitigation strategy for the abnormal loads on the trunk road network including any accommodation measures required, incorporating the removal of street furniture, junction widening, or traffic management of road based traffic and transportation associated with the construction of the Development.
-All construction traffic associated with the Development must conform to the approved CTMP; and - b.
-Any additional signing or temporary traffic control measures deemed necessary due to the size or length of loads being delivered as a result of the Development.
+A mitigation strategy for the abnormal loads on the trunk road network including any accommodation measures required, incorporating the removal of street furniture, junction widening, or traffic management of road based traffic and transportation associated with the construction of the Works.
+All construction traffic associated with the Works must conform to the approved CTMP; and - b.
+Any additional signing or temporary traffic control measures deemed necessary due to the size or length of loads being delivered as a result of the Works.

-Reason: To maintain the free flow and safety of the trunk road network.
+Reason: To maintain the free flow and safety of the trunk road network in accordance with s.29(3)(a) of the 2010 Act.